resource-watch/slate/source/includes/api/_vocabulary.md

 Error code     | Error message  | Description
 -------------- | -------------- | --------------
 400            | This relationship already exists | The resource already has one or more vocabularies with the same name(s) for the specified application(s)
-400            | - `<value>`: `<value>` check failed. -  | The body object has a `<value>` key which content is invalid (is not an object, or is missing `tags` and/or `application`).
+400            | - `<value>`: `<value>` check failed. -  | The body object has a `<value>` key which content is invalid (is not an object or is missing `tags` and/or `application`).
 401            | Unauthorized   | You are not authenticated.
-403            | Forbidden      | You are trying to create a vocabulary for resource which `application` value is not associated with your user account.
+403            | Forbidden      | You are trying to create a vocabulary for a resource whose `application` value is not associated with your user account.
 404            | 404 - {\"errors\":[{\"status\":404,\"detail\":\"Dataset with id `<dataset id>` doesn't exist\"}]}      | You are trying to create a vocabulary for a dataset that doesn't exist.

 ## Updating vocabularies/tags

-If you have already associated vocabularies and tags to your resources, and would like to modify those tags, the next set of endpoints is for you.
+If you have already associated vocabularies and tags to your resources and would like to modify those tags, the next set of endpoints is for you.

 There are two types of endpoints for updating existing vocabulary/tags: one allows you to modify a single vocabulary (